kailash-manasarovar/statement/docs/timeline/2023/december.md

 #### The abomination of desolation in the holy place

 - Is a Buddhist retreat centre near Avila another one of those holy places mentioned in Daniel and Matthew?
-- I was surrounded by porn-gang operatives there, some even traveled up from Denia.
+- I was surrounded by porn-gang operatives there, some even traveled up from Dénia.

 #### Spies everywhere